DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

 #### Setting the container and adding Kanban

-To display Kanban on the page, we need to set the container to render the component inside.
+To display Kanban on the page, you need to set the container to render the component inside.
 Use the code below:

 ~~~jsx title="kanban.component.ts"
 import { Kanban } from '@dhx/trial-kanban';